alexissyi/cook_scheduler/design/concepts/Form/Form.md

 **queries**

-_getResponseContent(user: User, question: Question): String or Boolean or Number
+_getResponseContent(user: User, question: Question): Array of String or Boolean or Number

 **requires** question is in Questions, there is a Response associated with user and question in Responses

 **effect** returns the responseContent of that associated Response

 _isOpen(): boolean